DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/circleci.md

 ## Step 1 - Install TestCafe and Create Tests

-To run TestCafe, install it [locally](../basic-guides/install-testcafe.md#local-installation) in your project and [create tests](../../getting-started/README.md#creating-a-test).
+To run TestCafe, [install it locally](../basic-guides/install-testcafe.md#local-installation) in your project and [create tests](../../getting-started/README.md#creating-a-test).

 To see test results in the CircleCI UI, install the [testcafe-reporter-xunit](https://www.npmjs.com/package/testcafe-reporter-xunit) npm package.
-This JUnit XML reporter generates test run reports in the XML format.
+This JUnit reporter generates test run reports in the XML format.
 CircleCI can process XML reports and display test results in the UI.

 For more information about reporters, see [Reporters](../concepts/reporters.md).